JManuelIzRa/server-client-example-sys-socket.h/README.md

 Once connected you can send messages to the host until you type "Exit" to get disconnected.

 As you can see the format is ./server port_number and ./client hostname port_number so you can try whatever you want.

+**NOTE**: with Simple TCP example the maximum number of terminals are two, however for Multiclient's example you can execute whatever you want.

+## How it works 🔨

 ## Build with 🛠️